Hawkynt/Randomizer/Readme.md

 [^16]: [XorWow](https://www.pcg-random.org/downloads/snippets/uncxorwow.c)

 This is another variant introduced by Marsaglia, that adds a simple additive counter (a Weyl sequence) to the output of a [XS](#xorshift-xs) generator.
 This method extends the period and enhances the randomness of the output.
-The XorWow generator is used as the default RNG in Nvidia's CUDA toolkit, demonstrating its effectiveness in high-performance computing environments.
+The XorWow generator was historically the default RNG in Nvidia's cuRAND library (`CURAND_RNG_PSEUDO_DEFAULT`); modern cuRAND now offers Philox and MRG32k3a alongside it for many simulation workloads.

 ```cs
 class XorWow : IRandomNumberGenerator {